agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

    - Non functional requirements
      - Usability

+       The only usability requirements that have been mentioned by Donaldson is that they would like the data, and have mentioned CSV format once, briefly, as well as a mention of MongoDB, which another Donaldson contact then shot down due to a lack of familiarity on our part with databases.

+       They seem utterly uninterested in using the code we provide, instead being more interested in the data we produce with it.
+The code may end up being nothing more than a reference point for them to identify how we obtained a specific result in the data we provide them.

+       In our own opinion, we would likely prefer to have a system that is at a minimum useable enough that you can get data out through a text-based menu, but please refer to the Interface section below.

      - Reliability

-       Don't mark Tweets with incorrect data.
+       All systems involved either rely on local desktop hardware, remote databases, and Twitter.
+So long as their desktop functions, Twitter still exists, and the user can host a database of some kind, that's all that is required.

      - Performance

        No specifics have been mentioned, and all focus has been on the data and contents of the data, rather than code.
 Donaldson may not expect to ever use the actual code, nor integrate it with their systems.

-       However, it should be comfortably performant.
+       However, we will need it to be comfortably performant, so that we can actually obtain and produce data before the deadline.
 Don't take 40 minutes to update values if it can be done in 20 seconds, for example.

      - Supportability